Parasite genomic surveillance

 Genetic surveillance through Amplicon

 Amplicon sequencing is the key tool within the SpotMalaria platform.
 It offers partners a simple and fast approach for analysing genetic variation in specific genomic regions associated with drug resistance.
-The GenRe Project has demonstrated the value of amplicon sequencing, which it uses to produce genetic barcodes for each sample.
+The GenRe-Mekong Project has demonstrated the value of amplicon sequencing, which it uses to produce genetic barcodes for each sample.
 Barcodes can be analysed and compared to detect emerging variants or imported parasites in different locations.
 The NIHR Global Health Research Group is creating genomic surveillance hubs in Ghana and The Gambia, which will use amplicon sequencing to inform public health decision-making in West Africa.

 Why work with us

 One of MalariaGEN’s core principles is to provide clear attribution and recognition of all the groups that have contributed to a data resource.
 The Plasmodium resource lists each sample against the partner study that it belongs to, with a description of the scientific aims of the study and the local investigators that led the work.
-The power of this this collaborative approach has resulted in MalariaGEN
+The power of this collaborative approach has resulted in MalariaGEN

 - Releasing open access data of P. falciparum genome variation in 20,000+ worldwide samples.